Top 5 Attractions in Jerantut (2024)

 Bukit Buluh in Felda Padang Piol, Jerantut is called a red forest due to its abundance of trees with deep crimson bark and branches that stretch high into blue skies by the locals.
 It is fascinating how many people come from nearby townships just to get pictures taken among these scenic wonders.
 The pokok kelat gelam is a tree with intertwined roots and branches that are said to be very soft.

 It is not difficult for extreme sports enthusiasts to scale the peak, which reaches 371 metres in height.
 The climb will take around an hour from start to finish.
 The hiking trail begins at an oil palm plantation.
-As of one of the popular Jerantut attractions, you should take your time once you’ve reached the top as this spot offers great views of nature’s beauty.
+As of one of the popular attractions in Jerantut, you should take your time once you’ve reached the top as this spot offers great views of nature’s beauty.

 Why not explore the hilly trails of Seladang Hill?
 Located about 3 kilometres from Jerantut town, the height at which this mountain stands is almost 444 metres, so it won’t be too difficult to climb.
 Seladang Hill which is located in Kampung Sungai Lekok here is also known as Bukit Pohon Sebatang.
 You can choose a late evening to catch the sunset view.